 There are differences in the way people crochet and this occurs due to many factors such as how tightly and evenly you crochet or the size yarn or needle used, etc. So that may account for some of the differing outcomes when following a pattern of this kind.

 I loved this pattern and wanted to share it with you.
 As you can probably see, I used colors/yarn that I already had on hand so they differ from what the pattern suggests.
 I think with these types of patterns it’s a good opportunity to experiment with other colors and types of yarn, because with children’s toys it’s not about what looks realistic but what looks cute and friendly.
 So, the pattern called for a light gray color, I used dark gray, but you could totally use pink, green, blue, yellow, etc. Whatever matches your need, project, or individual expression.

 The first Amigurumi elephant I made was also a gray tone, but I tend to like the colors most people call drab and for that particular project I wanted it to match the baby blanket I made.
 That, I did get a picture of before I gave it away.
 The toy elephant was a last minute thought, wanting to give just a bit more in the gift bag.
 I don’t recall what pattern I used to make the baby blanket, but I do remember adding the ruffled edging to make it prettier.

 That’s it.
 Be sure to follow the links above to learn more about these great informative topics related to animal protections, conservation efforts, and ecopsychological perspectives.

 And let me know if you’ve tried this project or others like it!

-If you’ve never attempted Amigurumi, but are curious – see my post on the topic here!
+If you’ve never attempted Amigurumi, but are curious – see my post on Learning Amigurumi here!